bccsa/modular-ui/README.md

 }
 ```

+Identifiers may only consist of the following characters: _ (underscores), a to z and A to Z.

 ### Parent - Child structure
 modular-ui makes use of a parent-child structure, where child controls are added as properties to parent controls.